 Although Botox has become a household name for eliminating wrinkles, it is also effective for stopping migraines in many patients.
 If Botox for Migraines works for a patient it is more likely that migraine surgery will be effective.
 Dr. Paul K. Holden, a facial plastic surgeon in Arizona that performs migraine surgery says, “I recommend trying Botox to treat migraines before surgery although it isn’t essential.
 I’ve learned that migraines, like people, are all highly individualized and can’t all be treated the same.
 Although the results from migraine surgery are promising, I can’t guarantee to my patients that they’ll never have a migraine again.
 My goal of the surgery is to prevent or dramatically reduce migraines.
 Most of my patients that are suffering from this horribly debilitating condition have tried everything and appreciate any relief the surgery can provide.”
 Migraine treatment with Botox in Arizona may be all a patient needs.

 How do I find Out More about Migraine Surgery in Arizona?

-You can call our office at 480-991-6877 to make an appointment with one of our surgeons at North Valley Plastic Surgery for a complimentary consultation about migraine surgery.
+You can call our office at 480-991-6877 to make an appointment with one of our surgeons at Arizona Facial Plastics for a complimentary consultation about migraine surgery.
 We’ll need to review relevant medical and prescription history concerning your migraines.
 Keeping a headache diary that records your migraines frequency, intensity, location, and other notes can help you and our medical team to determine if this surgery might be for you.
 For more information on Arizona migraine surgical treatments, headache surgery Arizona, Gilbert Migraine Surgery, Scottsdale Migraine Surgery, Mesa Migraine Surgery, Chandler Migraine Surgery, and Phoenix Migraine Surgery please call 480-991-6877.

 *Results may vary.
 These results are not guaranteed.